 Algona, Washington - 98001

-Rodents can be responsible for thousands of dollars worth of damage to your home.
-They can soil insulation with their urine and feces, damage drywall, chew holes in and out of your home.
-When mice and rats gain access into your home, multiple diseases are introduced to your home.
+Skunks can be responsible for thousands of dollars worth of damage to your home.
+They can soil insulation with their urine and feces and spray, damage drywall, and dig large holes under your foundation.
+When wild animals gain access into your home, multiple diseases are introduced to the area.
 They are a health hazard to people, and even your domesticated pets.
 Many times upon inspection, the smell is enough to identify the problem area.
 The fact of the matter is, everyone deals with wildlife.
 You are not alone.
 206.431.6833